adamstegman/melnitz/README.md

 [Working title][melnitz].
 Sorts the mail and presents it in a dashboard so you can act on it instead of trying to figure out threads on your own.

+TODO: remove myself from SEMANTIC bugs I don't care about (have not commented on and am not assigned to)

+TODO: group emails in threads and summarize the thread

 TODO: EWS API 2.0: http://msdn.microsoft.com/en-us/library/exchange/dd633709(v=exchg.80).aspx

 TODO: use Crucible/JIRA API to prioritize JIRA/reviews I am assigned to, then JIRA/reviews I have commented on.

 TODO: find "edited" comments and update the original with the new content

+TODO: thread deletion

+TODO: calendar events

 ## Usage